 In Excel, Relative reference is the default reference type.
 Therefore, whenever you copy a formula to a range of cells, they change based on the relative position of the rows and columns.
 But if you want to fix a reference so that the rows and columns don't change when copied down to a range of cells, we use Absolute reference.

-What is an Absolute Reference in Excel?
+Absolute Reference in Excel

+An absolute reference in Excel is a reference that cannot be changed when copied, so you won't see changes in rows or columns when you copy them.
 Absolute references are used when you want to fix a cell location.
 These cell references are preceded by a dollar sign.
 By doing this, you are fixing the value of a particular cell reference.

 For example, if you type the formula = A1+A2 into A3 and copy it to another location: B3, the formula will change to = B1+B2.